clearlinux/how-to-clear/07-1-telemetry.md

 ~ # swupd bundle-add telemetrics
 ```

-Essentially, we now have everything to already create telemetry events,
+Essentially, we now have everything to create telemetry events,
-even from C programs or Python if needed, because the telemetry bundle
+even from C programs or Python\* if needed, because the telemetry bundle
-provides a simple pipe-based cli program that can be called trivially:
+provides a simple pipe-based CLI program that can be called trivially:

 ```
 ~ # telem-record-gen --help